AnswerDotAI/gpu.cpp/README.md

 After you have run `make` in the top-level directory which retrieves the prebuilt Dawn shared library, you can run each example by navigating to its directory and running `make` from the example's directory.

 An example of tiled matrix multiplication is in [examples/matmul](https://github.com/AnswerDotAI/gpu.cpp/blob/main/examples/matmul/).
 This implements a WebGPU version of the first few kernels of Simon Boehm's [How to Optimize a CUDA Matmul Kernel for cuBLAS-like Performance: a Worklog](https://siboehm.com/articles/22/CUDA-MMM) post.
-It is only weakly optimized (up to 1D blocktiling, kernel number 4) at ~ 1.2+ TFLOPs on a Macbook Pro M1 laptop, which has a theoretical peak of 10.4 TFLOPs.
-Contributions to optimize this further are welcome - kernels 5-9 of Simon's post would be a natural starting point.
+It currently runs at ~ 2.5+ TFLOPs on a Macbook Pro M1 Max laptop, which has a theoretical peak of 10.4 TFLOPs.
+Contributions to optimize this further are welcome.

 A parallel physics simulation of an ensemble of double pendulums simulated in parallel with different initial conditions on the GPU is shown in [examples/physics](https://github.com/AnswerDotAI/gpu.cpp/tree/main/examples/physics).